ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``ped`` (``Ped``) -- The ped ID
 * ``componentId`` (``int``) -- The component ID

-  * You can find component IDs here: :doc:`pedCompID`
+  * You can find component IDs here: :doc:`things/pedCompID`
 * ``drawableId`` (``int``) -- The drawable ID
 * ``textureId`` (``int``) -- The texture ID
 * ``paletteId`` (``int``) -- The palette ID